-10. T. Little motioned to approve the revisions to the 2020-2021 budget for the Early Learning Coalition of North Florida.
-M. Allen seconded the motion.
-No discussion-motion passed unanimously.
+8. T. Little motioned to approve the Revisions to the 2021-2022 Budget for Early Learning Coalition of North Florida.
+C. Whitehurst seconded the motion.
+No further discussion-motion passed unanimously.

-APPROVAL OF THE ELCNF 2021-2022 COOP (CONTINUITY OF OPERATIONS)
+APPROVAL OF THE COALITION'S 2022-2023 COOP (CONTINUITY OF OPERATIONS PLAN)\

-The COOP (Continuity of Operations Plan) establishes policy and guidance to ensure the continued execution of the mission-essential functions continue should an emergency threaten or

-Board Meeting March 10, 2021 incapacitates operations and require the relocation of selected personnel and functions of the Coalition and/or its subcontractor(s).
+The COOP (Continuity of Operations Plan) establishes policy and guidance to ensure the continued execution of the mission-essential functions continue should an emergency threaten or incapacitates operations and require the relocation of selected personnel and functions of the Coalition and/or its subcontractor(s).